 Thinking of buying a Pixel 4a in 2021?
 Here’s everything you need to know before you decide…

 The Pixel 4A is a mid-range smartphone launched by Google on 3 rd August 2020.
 The intent was to capture the budget segment in the smartphone industry.
-After the success of Pixel 3 google continue the trend and made a phone which fits well in one hand and has a good camera and battery life.
+After the success of the Pixel 3 google continue the trend and made a phone which fits well in one hand and has a good camera and battery life.

-From the word go google tried to make a simple phone with lots of oneness, which means 4A has one color, one unibody design, one size, and one model available worldwide.
+From the word go google tried to make a simple phone with lots of oneness, which means the 4A has one color, one unibody design, one size, and one model available worldwide.
 The idea is to keep everything clean and simple.

 In this Google Pixel 4a review, we bring you all the info you need to make a smart purchase decision and to make the most of your new phone.